iclr2022submission4/cgca/README.md

 # install all other requirements
 pip install -r requirements.txt
 ```
-If installing the MinkowskiEngine in version 0.5.0 does not work, please refer to the original [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) repo.
+Please install [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) in version 0.5.0, otherwise the code might not work as expected.
 The repo was tested with NVIDIA 2080ti GPU (11GB).